 - Discrete Trial Training: Teaches a new behavior systematically.
 A child receives a reward for the desired behavior and a consequence for the unwanted behavior.
-Articulation therapy usually uses this one universally!
+Articulation therapy usually uses this one!

 - Incidental Teaching: This is a popular language technique for early childhood clients.
-Basically, you follow the child's lead, and the child's attempts to communicate are reinforced and shaped into desired behaviors.
+Basically, you follow the child’s lead.
+The child attempts to communicate are reinforced and shaped into desired behaviors.

 - Milieu Therapy: This one is new for me.
-However, as I learn more about it, I realize that I am already doing it but now I have a name for my techniques.
-From what I understand, it is reinforcing desired language behaviors throughout daily activities (the whole purpose of my site!) and as naturally as possible.
+However, as I learn more about it, I realize that I am already doing it but now I have a name for it.
+From what I understand, it is reinforcing desired language behaviors during daily activities (the whole purpose of my site!) and as naturally as possible.

 - Clinician-Oriented: The speech pathologist chooses stimuli/activity and provides specific cues and reinforcement for correct responses.
-This approach utilizes operant learning (see above).
+This approach uses operant learning (see above).

-- Child-Oriented: The speech pathologist follows the child’s lead and uses indirect language stimulation techniques in an effort to stimulate language growth.
+- Child-Oriented: The speech pathologist follows the child’s lead and uses indirect language stimulation techniques to stimulate language growth.
 This approach is typically used with young children but can be modified for use with older children.

-- Hybrid: The speech pathologist creates activities that are meaningful and natural for the child but allows for multiple opportunities for the child’s practice targeted language forms “spontaneously.”.
+- Hybrid: The speech pathologist creates activities that are meaningful and natural for the child but allows for multiple opportunities for the child to practice targeted language forms “spontaneously.

 What you can do at home today!